parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/work-and-caring.md

 It is important for your employer to understand that Parkinson’s is a progressive condition.
 It is also worth making them aware that the severity of your symptoms can change quickly within the same day.
 Ideally, there needs to be a level of flexibility.
 For example, some weeks you may work less than your agreed hours but other weeks more.

-Once you and your employer have agreed on some workplace adjustments, it is best to get this in writing and signed by both parties.
-This is known as a workplace adjustment agreement.

-If you are a member of your trade union at work, you can ask them for support.
-For example, if you didn’t feel comfortable speaking to your employer alone you can ask a trade union representative to attend meetings with you.
-They can also help you learn more about your legal rights.

 <div class="video-container">
 <iframe
   width="560"